mary-ts/Mobile-App-Proj/README.md

 1) Map feature to find local game shops and home games (also maybe for finding venues?)
 2) Friends list
 3) Section for note taking and keeping (option to send things to the dm?)
-4) Character sheet?? (maybe, would be a lot of importing all of d&d's info)
-5) Calendar for arranging sessions (shows everyones schedules, best to find a day to organise it)
+4) Calendar for arranging sessions (shows everyones schedules, best to find a day to organise it)
-6) Messaging feature; creating groupchats, etc
+5) Messaging feature; creating groupchats, etc